 The Psychobiological Approach to Couples Therapy (PACT) is a cutting-edge development in the way problems between couples are dealt with.
 PACT is based on years of research into attachment styles, recent discoveries in neuroscience and research on how we manage emotions.
 It is a therapy for couples at any stage of their relationship to facilitate insight into their own and their partner's behaviour.

 1. Neuroscience, the study of the human brain.
 Understanding how the brain works provides an understanding of the physiological basis for how people act and react within relationships.
-In a nutshell, some areas of your brain are wired to reduce threat and danger and to security, while other areas are geared to establish mutuality and loving connection.
+In a nutshell, some areas of your brain are wired to reduce threat and danger and quickly alert us about our safety, while other areas are geared to establish mutuality and loving connection.

 2. Attachment theory, which explains the biological need to bond with others.
 Experiences in early relationships create a blueprint that informs the sense of safety and security you bring to adult relationships.
 Insecurities that have been carried through life can wreak havoc for a couple if these issues are not resolved.

 Your session with a PACT therapist might be a little different from other forms of couples counselling.
-A PACT therapist will actively guiding you towards a secure relationship, showing you what you are doing to upset each other and helping you see far beyond the issues you thought were the cause of your problems.
+A PACT therapist will be actively guiding you towards a secure relationship, showing you what you are doing to upset each other and helping you see far beyond the issues you thought were the cause of your problems.
 Exercises and role plays may be incorporated so you can learn in real time what to do to fix things.
-Even if you do decide to split up, the things you learn within the PACT sessions--about how you are when in a relationship--will keep serving you as you move forward.
+Even if you do decide to split up, the things you learn within the PACT sessions - about how you are when in a relationship - will keep serving you as you move forward.

 A little more on PACT therapy (if you like the technical stuff):